 In the example below, we want to send a direct mail campaign to all of our Massachusetts Contacts in Salesforce.
 In Salesforce, we went to the Contacts Object and used the built in filters to select only our Massachusetts Contacts, and just saved the list view.
 You’ll see below how easy it is to import that list.
 Here’s a Salesforce Help article on how to customize your data view.

 Add A Salesforce Direct Mail List To Postalytics

 It’s really easy to pull in all sorts of segmented lists from Salesforce to Postalytics.
 The first step is to click on the Create New List menu choice at the top of any Postalytics page, then click the Salesforce Button as shown above.
 The next screen will walk you through 4 choices to help you define the exact Salesforce data that you want to pull into Postalytics.

 First, give your list a name.
 This will be used to identify the list within the Postalytics app.
 Your list can be re-used across an unlimited number of campaigns.
 We recommend naming it in a way that will make sense to you over time.

 Next, you can select your Salesforce integration (if you have integrated with more than one Salesforce instance).
 If you have connected to only one instance, it will be the default configuration.
 If you haven’t yet configured your Salesforce integration, please see the Salesforce Authentication article and complete that process.

 Third, choose the “Salesforce Object” that you’d like to pull data in from.
 You can choose from Leads, Contacts, Campaigns and Accounts.
 This choice will narrow down the list for your final choice.

 Finally, select the Saved List View (or Salesforce Campaign) that you want to use in your Smart Send.
-Here, we’re choosing the MA Contacts List View that I had defined and saved in Salesforce using the List View filters.
+Here, we’re choosing the MA Contacts List View that was defined and saved in Salesforce using the List View filters.